Extrapolative Controlled Sequence Generation via Iterative Refinement: Experimental Setup

 \subsection{Baselines}

-We benchmark the performance of our method against the following baselines: (a) \textbf{Sampling}: A simple baseline is to sample sequences using masked language modeling.
-Mirroring the synthetic data creation process from \Cref{sec:train_ice}, we mask out and infill a random span of tokens within the example, $\vx$, to obtain an output sequence from the pre-trained language model. (b) \textbf{Iterative Sampling}: To ablate the contribution of the generator \modelacc model, we compare to a process where we perform the same mask-then-infill step to generate a set of sequences, score these using $f_s$, select the generation with the highest (or lowest) score, and then repeat the process iteratively to match the \emph{Scorer-Guided} inference method. (c) \textbf{Genhance}: We compare to \emph{Genhance} \cite{chan2021deep} as a state-of-the-art extrapolative baseline which performs controlled generation by making a perturbation in a latent space learned to encode the desired attribute value by means of a combination of loss functions.
+We benchmark the performance of our method against the following baselines. (a) \textbf{Sampling}: A simple baseline is to directly edit sequences using a masked language model.
+Mirroring the synthetic data creation process from \Cref{sec:train_ice}, we mask and infill a random span within the initial sequence to change its attribute value. (b) \textbf{Iterative Sampling}: To ablate the contribution of the editor model in \modelacc, we replace it with a mask-and-infill editor using a masked language model; the rest of the iterative algorithm is the same as \modelacc with the \emph{Scorer-Guided} inference method. (c) \textbf{Genhance}: We compare to \emph{Genhance} \cite{chan2021deep}, an extrapolative baseline which performs controlled generation by making perturbations in a latent space learned to encode the attribute value.
+Increasing the size of these perturbations during inference enables extrapolation.

-For natural language tasks, we compare to two additional baselines: (d) \textbf{PPLM} \cite{dathathri2019plug} is a controlled generation method that guides the generation of an autoregressive language model at inference time using a trained regressor that models the conditional attribute distribution, $p(z|\vx)$.
-We include the baseline to evaluate how such inference time methods extrapolate to unseen attribute values, $z$.
-In this work, we use $f_s$ to guide the generation. (e) \textbf{Score-Conditioned Generator}: We also compare to a fine-tuned score-conditioned transformer model baseline.
-We convert the created synthetic data \Cref{sec:train_ice}, $(\vx, \tilde{\vx})$, to pairs of sequences where the $f_s(\tilde{\vx})$ is appended as a string token to the input (i.e., input: $\vx$ \texttt{</s>} \texttt{$f_s(\tilde{\vx})$}; output: $\tilde{\vx}$).
-At test time, we append the desired score.
+For the NLP task, we compare to two additional baselines. (d) \textbf{PPLM} \cite{dathathri2019plug} is a controlled generation method that guides the generation of an autoregressive language model at inference time using a scorer, $p(z|\vx)$.
+We use $f_s$ as the scorer to guide the generation.
+We include the baseline to evaluate if the guidance from the scorer trained on the training region allows for extrapolation. (e) \textbf{Score-Conditioned Generator}: We also compare to a score-conditioned model, which generates the output sequence given the input and the target attribute value.\footnote{This baseline is similar to the methods described in \citet{jain2021empirical} and \citet{chen2021decision}.} To train the score-conditioned model, we use the same synthetic data (\Cref{sec:train_ice}) but replace the control code with the attribute value of the output sequence measured by $f_s$ appended as a string token.
+At inference time, we append the desired target score and evaluate if the model generalizes to the unseen score values.\footnote{The score-conditioned baseline is trained on minimal edits and at test-time, we assess its ability to generalize to larger edits, which poses a challenge.
+Altering the training data to incorporate larger edits could improve the performance of this baseline however in our problem setting, we do not have pairs of sequences for the examples in $\gD_{\suptrain}$.}